w4111/hw2-s22/README.md

 * Done and submitted individually (as with all the homeworks) **via [Gradescope](https://www.gradescope.com)**.
 Please assign the correct pages to the different questions; failure to do so may be penalized.

+### Changelog
+* 2/21: For join between two tables with the same attribute name, please assume that the join result will change the ambiguous column names to be tablename.attributename.
+For example, the join between Person(**ssn**, companyid, salary, managerid) and Company(**companyid**, companyname, location) on companyid will have schema (ssn, Person.companyid, salary, managerid, Company.companyid, companyname, location).

 ## Submission